 From 1989 to 2000, Dr. Glickman directed the Center for Urban Policy Research.
 During that time, he and CUPR won awards for research and service from the United Nations, the Fannie Mae Foundation, the APA, and other organizations.
 Glickman was awarded the Lindback Prize for Distinguished Teaching from the University of Pennsylvania and holds HUD’s Certificate of Special Achievement.

-Glickman works with community development organizations throughout the country on issues of economic development and poverty.
+Glickman previously worked with community development organizations throughout the country on issues of economic development and poverty.

-Dr. Glickman is an economist, with degrees from the University of Pennsylvania.
-Prior to coming to Rutgers, he taught at Penn and the University of Texas at Austin, where he was the first holder of the Hogg Professorship in Urban Policy.
+An economist, with degrees from the University of Pennsylvania, he previously taught at Penn and the University of Texas at Austin, where he was the first holder of the Hogg Professorship in Urban Policy.

 - 1989: (With Douglas P. Woodward), The New Competitors: How Foreign Investors Are Changing the U.S. Economy (New York: Basic Books, 1989); x + 374 pp. Translated into Japanese as Yes or No?
 Wawareru America Kau Nippon (Tokyo: Nihon Keizei Shimbun, 1990).
 Also translated into Mandarin Chinese and Spanish.